annedorko/highlight/README.md

-# Static Resume Site Generator
+# Highlight: a Static Site Generator

-An experiment building a lightweight static site generator with python to build a beautiful resume and portfolio site targeted for different ideal job titles.
+Highlight is a lightweight, opinionated Static Site Generator (SSG) for quickly creating a beautiful resume and portfolio site that targets multiple ideal job titles.

+## Who is it for?

+Highlight is built by and for generalists, who often need tweaked versions of their resume and portfolio to be appealing for different opportunities.
+This SSG is built to help you _highlight_ the right parts of your diverse skillset and experiences to the right people, quickly and elegantly.

+Because the output is a static site, you can host your resume and portfolio from nearly anywhere.
+Free static site hosting is available with [GitHub Pages](https://pages.github.com/).
+View the demo portfolio hosted at [GitHub Pages here](https://annedorko.github.io/showcase/).

+**Note:** This project is currently in progress and is not considered functional until [Version 1.0](https://github.com/annedorko/highlight/milestone/1) has been reached.

 ## Built With